 Exporting WordPress databases is crucial for someone migrating or backing them up.
 When you’re backing up your databases, you export them.
 You can then import those databases when needed in times of trouble.

 To export a database using phpMyAdmin, log on to cPanel (your host provider should give you access to cPanel), navigate to the databases section, and select phpMyAdmin, as shown in the image below.

-After clicking the phpMyAdmin link should take you to a page with all your databases listed on the left.
-First, select the database you wish to export, then select Export from the top menu and the Go button highlighted in the image below.
+After clicking the phpMyAdmin link, it should take you to a page with all your databases on the left.
+First, select the database you wish to export, then choose Export from the top menu and the Go button highlighted in the image below.

 Doing that should open a dialog box for you to choose a location to store the database content.
 Once the content is stored, you can put it somewhere to keep it safe or move it to another host and import it.
 This is how one exports databases using phpMyAdmin.

 Now you know how to export databases via phpMyAdmin.
 Let’s go and import the database we just exported.
 You may want to import MySQL or MariaDB databases because your website was compromised, and you want to restore your database, an error that caused your website not to function, and many others.

 When you find yourself in similar situations, your best bet is to restore your databases by importing them onto the same or a different host.

 To import a database, you first create a blank database using the same name as the one exported.
 Then open phpMyAdmin and select the empty database, click Import from the top menu, browse for the database file you’re importing, and click the Go button.